Santhoshgithub22/Patient_Fall_Prediction/README.md

 ### Data

-Explain how to access and preprocess the data used for training and prediction.
-You may provide links to the dataset, describe data preprocessing steps, and provide sample data.
+Explain how to access and preprocess the data used for training and prediction. [kaggle dataset link] ("https://www.kaggle.com/code/saadmansakib/human-fall-detection-using-random-forest-97-47")

 ### Installation